psu13/mutable-states/content/Rice for Me, That's the Way!.md

 2. Many bosses have wide sweeping attacks that murder you when you dash, because the i-frame windows are not long enough.

 I spent hours dying this way to a couple of hard mid-game bosses before slowly getting better at remembering not dodge away, but to stand in there and then block and parry instead.
-In fact often the move is to force the action by swinging with an R1 when you would normally back off because then the you control the action that follows and enemy counters to your actions are often more predictable than if you just wait for them to act on their own.
-That sort of move would get your murdered in *Souls* because of the stamina bar ... but there is no stamina bar in this game.
+In fact often the move is to force the action by swinging with an R1 when you might normally back off in *Souls*.
+Attacking forces the enemy to counter, and this is often in a more predictable rhythm than if you stood back and waited for any random attack to come out.
+That sort of move might get your murdered in *Souls* because of the stamina bar ... but there is no stamina bar in this game.
 So R1-away.

 To summarize: combat in Sekiro favors the aggressive player with good timing and reflexes.
 The fights often have a dance-like rhythm to them, leading some to complain that the game is really a rhythm game rather than an action RPG.
 The game rewards both speed and precision ... skills I am sadly lacking.
 So I lose a lot.
 On the other hand, when you get the rhythm of a fight right, it's beautiful and satisfying.